 The three core scenarios are:

-Field testing is focused on checking the DUT works correctly with many different MVNO SIM cards.
+Field testing is focused on checking the device under test works correctly with many different MVNO SIM cards.
 Test plans are carefully optimised to reduce duplication and increase test coverage, keeping costs down.